Pavel Lobkov: Personal life

-He was never married and has no children.
-December 1, 2015 on the air of the television channel Dozhd Pavel announced that he is HIV-positive since 2003.
+Pavel Lobkov was never married and has no children.
+On 1 December 2015, on the air of TV Rain, Lobkov announced that he is HIV-positive since 2003.
 He is a member of the Board of Trustees of the AIDS.Center Foundation.

 In 2019, he came out as gay.

+In December 2023, Lobkov said he was beaten at Patriarch Ponds in Moscow, in what he suggested was a homophobic attack, but he did not give further details.